Slippage

 Day Trading for Beginners: Everything You Need to Know in 2026

 A comprehensive day trading guide for beginners.
-Learn what day trading is, what you need to get started, the PDT rule, essential strategies, risk management, and how AI is transforming day trading in 2026.
+Learn what day trading is, how to build a starter workflow, the PDT rule, essential strategies, risk management, and how AI can help you practice before risking real capital.

 Position Sizing: How to Calculate the Right Trade Size Every Time